pmaritz16/tableEdit_vue/README.md

 Returns the length of a string.

 **Arguments:**
-- `str`: String value or field name
+- `str`: String value or field name (can be quoted with single or double quotes)

 **Returns:** Number (string length)

+**Behavior:**
+- Strips quotes from quoted arguments (handles both single and double quotes)
+- Resolves unquoted strings as field names if they match a column name
+- Falls back to literal string if field not found

 **Example:** `LENGTH(Name)` returns length of Name field